LiChangNY/US_Flight_2008/README.md

 This repo is a showcase of visualizations I have made before.
+I also have a [blog](http://www.lilychang.net/) which will be migrated here in the near future.

 ##[d3](https://github.com/LiChangNY/LiChangNY.github.io/tree/master/d3) folder: US Flight Information 2008.
 * This project serves to fulfill Udacity P6 Make Effective Data Visualization.
 Per requirements, I am required to create individual folders for each major revisions.